 - No promotional tricks — the everyday rate is the rate

-- Hybrid chequing/savings account: you earn interest while still using it for daily banking
+- Hybrid chequing/savings: earn interest while still doing daily banking

 - Clean, simple app